Thomas H. Watts

-Thomas Hill Watts Sr. (January 3, 1819 – September 16, 1892) was the 18th Governor of the U.S. state of Alabama from 1863 to 1865, during the Civil War.
+Thomas Hill Watts Sr. (January 3, 1819 – September 16, 1892) was an American lawyer, slaveowner, Confederate States Attorney General and the 18th governor of Alabama from 1863 to 1865, during the Civil War.

 Early life

 Watts was born at Pine Flat in the Alabama Territory on January 3, 1819, the oldest of twelve children born to John Hughes Watts and Catherine Prudence Hill, who had moved from Georgia to find the better lands of the frontier.
 He was of English and Welsh ancestry.
 Prepared for college at the Airy Mount Academy in Dallas County, Watts graduated with honors from the University of Virginia in 1840.
 The next year, he passed the bar examination and began practicing law in Greenville.
 In 1848 he moved his lucrative law practice to Montgomery.
-He also became a successful planter, enslaving 179 people in 1860.
+He also became a wealthy plantation owner, enslaving 179 people in 1860.

 Political career

+Elected to the Alabama State Legislature in the 1840s as a Whig, Watts also served in the Alabama State Senate in 1853.
+After the Whig party collapsed, he ran for Congress as a Know Nothing in 1855, but lost.
+Initially Watts took a pro-Union stance as tensions rose in the 1850s.
+But on the eve of the Civil War he became an advocate of secession and called for Alabama's immediate exit from the Union following the election of Republican President Abraham Lincoln in 1860.
+Watts played an important role in the Alabama secession convention and was one of the signers of the secession ordinance.

-Politically, Watts adopted a pro-Union stance during the 1850s.
-Still, on the eve of the Civil War, he played an important role in the declared secession of Alabama and was one of the signers of the secession ordinance.
-Defeated by John Gill Shorter in an 1861 bid for governor, Watts organized the 17th Regiment Alabama Infantry and led it at Pensacola and Corinth, but resigned as its colonel to become the Confederacy's attorney general in President Jefferson Davis' cabinet.
+Watts' reputation as a former moderate led to his defeat by fervent secessionist John Gill Shorter in the 1861 Alabama gubernatorial election.
+Watts then organized the 17th Regiment Alabama Infantry and led it into battle at Pensacola and Corinth, but resigned as its colonel in April 1862 when he was selected to become the attorney general in Confederate President Jefferson Davis' cabinet.

+Watts served as attorney general for 18 months, often tasked with managing legal matters related to conscription and the order of precedence between local state organizations and Confederate military authority.
+He worked diligently, and gained a reputation as a competent and thoughtful chief legal officer.